1872 Pattern Infantry Belt

 The waist belt is shown and described in R. Steve Dorsey’s book “American Military and Navel Belts 1812-1902” pages 92-98.

 The belt and pouch are in very good condition with no damage to the leather.
 Although, the shiny black finish is mostly worn away on the belt, it is still black in color.
 However, the cartridge pouch retains most of the shiny black finish.
 An inspection mark “JC?” shows on the front of the belt, near the belt plate.
 In addition, the belt plate is very good.
 However, the original applied gilting is worn away and now showing a nice brass patina.

 Clarks Antiques – Antique Gun Leather – 1872 Pattern Infantry Belt – Price $500.00

-If you like this, you may also like our Cavalry Rig
+If you like this, you may also like our 1874 Cavalry Belt Rig